clink0/AMD/README.md

 # AMD
-website for Alpha Mecha DAO
+Website for Alpha Mecha DAO

 The index.html file holds all of the html and three.js code